cdntinker/WIP-IoT-Smart_Switch/README.md

+# Current state of the project

+At this moment, Relays and LEDs on devices are being handled.

+# TODO items

+Handling on-device buttons is highest priority.

+Sensors of various sorts would be rather nice.

 ## To build in PlatformIO...

 You can either just download the repo & open the folder in VSCode or actually Clone the repository directly.